The views expressed by the host on this show, still documented to be almost always right, 99.5% of the time.

 And he doesn't get why people don't do that.

-Have you ever seen it signing something?
+Have you ever said that?

-Oliver, have you ever said to this guy, uh Zeke, whatever his name is, Zeke, have you ever stopped to think it's people like me paying you to do nothing like this?
+Oliver, have you ever said to this guy, Zeke, whatever his name is, Zeke, have you ever stopped to think it's people like me paying you to do nothing like this?

 Does it ever occur to you that it's people like me who are making it possible for you?